 Yr Athrofa Professional Learning Partnership (APLP) includes:

-Yr Athrofa: Institute of Education, University of Wales: Trinity Saint David, and partner schools
+Yr Athrofa: Institute of Education, University of Wales: Trinity Saint David,

 There are further Partnerships across Wales that will run accredited ITE programmes from September 2020.
 These are:

 Swansea University, Bishopston Comprehensive School, Bryngwyn School, Ysgol Penrhyn Dewi, Cardiff High School, Dwr-y-Felin Comprehensive School, Gowerton School, Y Pant School and Ysgol Gymraeg Ystalyfera Bro Dur.

 University of South Wales, Ysgol Gymraeg Casnewydd, Risca Primary School, Rhiw Syr Dafydd Primary School, Glan Usk Primary School and Coed Eva Primary School.